 1. Keeping them visible

-I believe that visibility is so important if you’re cycling with kids on the road during winter.
-Often the boys fail to realise how difficult it is for road users to see them.
+Visibility is so important if you’re cycling with kids on the road during winter.
+Often children (and adults) fail to realise how difficult it is for road users to see them.
 I don’t particularly like hi-viz clothing and accessories (in a perfect world all kids would be on segregated infrastructure safely away from the traffic), but at the moment that’s a dream in the UK.
 So we use hi-vis to help others see them in low and no light conditions.

 Both items were sent to us for review and the boys were happy to use them for several winters, which speaks for itself!
 Unfortunately it seems that the Motionfox jacket has gone out of production (at the time of writing there were a couple left on ebay), which is a pity as it fitted over a rucksack to make a shell!

 Provis do make a hi-viz kids size rucksack (which sadly isn’t as much fun!)

 Other Kids size hi-vis vests are available, but we found that they can get covered up with a rucksack on the way to school.
 So a long sleeve jacket with reflective detailing on the arms is better if they carry their own rucksack.
 While we have found the Altura Night Vision jacket to be the best, we’ve been served well by Aldi special offers over the years.